Eduardo7881/searchblox-remake/README.md

+## WHY IS THIS ARCHIVED?
+Manifest v2 is being deprecated.
+I'll make a Manifest v3 port.

 # SearchBlox Remake

 This is a **remake** of the original SearchBlox — a popular Roblox extension used to find which server a specific player is in.